What is this thing called love,

 Various theorists have called these early experiences by different names.
 One of the most helpful terms is the internal working model: the child forms a cognitive and emotional map of the world, how it works, the child’s place in it, and this builds the child’s identity.
 At this early stage, an infant cannot make a distinction between what the family is like and what the world is like.
 It is through the care we receive in these early years that we learn whether the world feels safe and friendly, or hostile and dangerous.
 At the same time, we learn who we are.
 At this early stage, an infant cannot make a distinction between how I am treated and what I am worth.
 Fundamentally, for the infant, being looked after equates to having worth, and not being cared for equates to being worthless.

 So why do we do it?
-If not modified by very significant subsequent experiences, the child’s early experience of what it is to crave love, care and attention, is their adult model of what it is to be in an intimate relationship, so a grown person will often seek out a version of their mother, father or carer, recreating their childhood patterns and problems.
+If not modified by very significant subsequent experiences, the child’s early experience of what it is to crave love, care and attention is their adult model of what it is to be in an intimate relationship.
+A grown person will often seek out a version of their mother, father or carer, recreating their childhood patterns and problems.
 This is not always obvious at first: the key is in the feelings conjured up by being with the partner, and whether those feelings replicate the childhood experience.
 In some cases, people with unhappy bonds with their parents recreate them in their adult relationship in a bid to resolve the experience; but without a clear understanding that this is happening and a knowledge of the unworkable choice being made, this will almost inevitably repeat the frustrations and misery of childhood.
 The story replicates, and those early emotions of anger, sadness or abandonment are reinforced.

 Due to having scary or emotionally distant parents, some people grow up afraid of intimacy, so they devise elaborate ways of avoiding it.
 One way is to be promiscuous, to use sex paradoxically as a way of avoiding intimacy: each encounter brings craved-for physical proximity, but ensures emotional distance.
 Another way is to be in an outwardly committed relationship, but to undermine it secretly or openly with a series of affairs, creating a ‘safe’ emotional distance in the ‘committed’ relationship.
 A third way is to find a partner who is also scared of intimacy: a relationship that is cold or hostile will ensure that closeness will never be required of either person.